shumin-li/myJavaProject/README.md

 TideCalculate (a class containing all the necessary calculation procedure of a tidal analysis).
 The field is named as favoriteList, and it can avoid saving duplicate searches into my database.

+## Phase 4: Task 3
+* Reflection:

+* The cohesion of my design is not good enough, I should split some of my big Class into small classes, and each of them should be focused on a single task.
+For example, my TideGUI class are having too many functions about running the app instead of just focusing on GUI part, I should separate it in to a TideGUI and TideRun class.

+* In my TideGUI class, I should also separate my titlePanel, buttonPanel and messagePanel into different classes, and build a TidePanel interface or super-class, so that I can put all my panels together and reduce some duplicated codes.

+* In my ui package, I should design a Window abstract-class or interface, so that I can put some common behaviour of my InputWindow class and ReviewWindow class into it, which may reduce some replicated codes.

+* For the same
+  reason, my TideSearch function is too clumsy and contains a lot of calculation functions, I should just let TideCalculate class handle all the calculations.